 - All students, especially freshmen and those transferring, should contact the department between March and August each year for advisement about efficient course scheduling and opportunities for student employment.

-Kenneth W. Brighton, H. Tracy Hall, Ida Tanner Hamblin, Boyd A. Waite and other scholarships are available to qualified chemistry majors at the sophomore level and above.
+Kenneth W. Brighton, H. Tracy Hall, Ida Tanner Hamblin, Boyd A. Waite, Byron J. Wilson, Hiram and Permelia Dayton, and other scholarships are available to qualified chemistry majors at the sophomore level and above.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements:

 - The University Core, consisting of requirements in general and religious education.
 (For a complete listing of courses that meet university core requirements, see here.)

 - At least 30 credit hours must be earned in residence on the BYU campus in Provo as an admitted day student